cronxco/spark-data-model/README.md

 ## Exception handling

-By default, EventStore suppresses any exceptions that occur during `add()` method call.
-You can disable this by changing `throw_exceptions` setting in `config/eventstore.php`:
+By default, DataModel suppresses any exceptions that occur during `add()` method call.
+You can disable this by changing `throw_exceptions` setting in `config/DataModel.php`:

 ```php
 'throw_exceptions' => true,